-For pools, until your baby is a little older, we recommend disposable swim diapers.
-Buy a pack a split it with a few other mamas if you’re worried you won’t use them all up.
+For pools, until your baby is a little older, we recommend disposable swim diapers!
+Buy a pack and split it with a few other mamas if you’re worried you won’t use them all up.
 As they get older and a bit more predictable, a reusable swim diaper is easier and more comfortable for the beach.
 You have to think worst case scenario when decided reusable or disposable swim diaper.
 The beach worst case is not too bad.
 You’d be putting a poopy swim diaper in a bag and cleaning up your baby.
 In a pool… I’ll let your imagination take it from here.
-Note: if you weren’t aware, reusable swim diapers don’t hold pee.
+Note: if you weren’t aware, reusable swim diapers don’t hold pee like regular diapers.
 It goes right through, otherwise it would just be a normal diaper.
 They’re just designed to contain poop.
 Brand doesn’t usually matter for swim diapers.
 Choose from Huggies or Pampers.

 If your baby or kid will wear a large brim sunhat, go for it.
 Babies seem to either be hat people or hate hats.
-If your baby isn’t into a big hat, try a smaller nylon lightweight baseball hat style.
-Sunscreen on the ears and neck with a smaller hat is better than no hat at all if they just toss off a big hat.
+You want to protect baby’s head from the sun, but if your baby isn’t into a big hat, try a smaller nylon lightweight baseball hat style.
+Sunscreen on an older baby’s skin – on the ears and neck with a smaller hat is better than no hat at all if they just toss off a big hat.
 As they get older it’s easier to explain why you wear hats or that the’ll need extra sunscreen or to sit under the umbrella otherwise.
 Sunday Afternoon has a lot of great sun hats (stocked at REI and Amazon), Hanna Andersson also has some cute baby and toddler sun hats.
 BUY: Sunday Afternoons hats, REI – $20+ or Sunblock Swim Hats, Hanna Andersson – $12

 Swimsuits and Rashguards

 We are all about rashguards.
 There isn’t enough sunscreen in the world to cover your kiddo if you’re out for hours at a time.
-A long sleeve rashguard is your easiest bet to not be wrestling sunscreen on your kiddo.
-Then all you need is some sunscreen on the face, ears, neck, and legs.
+A rashguard with long sleeves is your easiest bet to not be wrestling sunscreen on your kiddo.
+With sun protective clothing, then all you need is some sunscreen on the face, ears, neck, and legs.
 Hanna Andersson makes some long-lasting swimwear.
 However, it’s spendy.
 Plan ahead and get your kids swim gear in one of their twice a year sales.
 If you are only going to the beach once or twice a summer, Target’s Cat & Jack brand also has released some high quality rashguards the last couple years.
 They sell out quick though!

 Under age 18 months it’s typically easier to have them in a one piece rashguard swimsuit.
 Over about age two, two piece is easier to use potty etc. There are also some cute long sleeve one piece girly swimsuits.
 If you’re beaching all the time, they’re nice, but a two piece rashguard and bottoms will last you longer and be more adaptable for other types of sun play.
 Note: for infants, your best bet for keeping them cool is just a diaper, in the shade and using a muslin blanket as needed.
 This keeps them breezier.